 When I made my first website in 1998, I was also volunteering as a camera person for Videon, the public access TV sports show.
 I’ve long had an interest in video shooting and editing, and in the arts in general.
 From 1999 to 2003, I was the Burningman Regional Contact for Manitoba.

-In 2001, I started the Skateboarding Association of Winnipeg to lobby the three levels of government and the private sector for a world-class skateboard park to be built in downtown Winnipeg.
-After gaining 9,000 signatures on a petition and meeting with dozens of private and public stakeholders, letters to newspaper editors began to arrive in support of our cause which further snowballed popular opinion.
+I started the Skateboarding Association of Winnipeg in 2001 to lobby the three levels of government and the private sector for a world-class skateboard park to be built in downtown Winnipeg.
+After gaining 9,000 signatures on a physical petition and meeting with dozens of private and public stakeholders, letters to newspaper editors began to arrive in support of our cause which further snowballed popular opinion.
 A year later, the City of Winnipeg officially endorsed our group and mission to build a massive skateboard park in downtown Winnipeg.

 The sport of skateboarding in Winnipeg was finally recognized by the City of Winnipeg in the 2004 Public Use Facility Study; adding skateboard parks to the official city list of recreational priorities.
 In 2005, a multi-million dollar 44,000 square foot skateboard park was built at the Forks in Winnipeg just as we lobbied for.